-Flood protection for structures should be provided as follows:
+Flood protection for structures shall be provided as follows:

-Residential buildings should have the lowest floor elevated above the 100-year flood elevation for that site.

-Industrial, commercial or other non-residential buildings susceptible to flood damage should have the lowest floor elevated above the 100-year flood elevation or be designed and constructed so that below the 100-year flood elevation the structure and attendant utility facilities are watertight and capable of resisting the effects of the regulatory flood.
+- (a) Residential buildings shall have the lowest floor elevated above the 100-year flood elevation for that site. - (b) Industrial, commercial or other non-residential buildings susceptible to flood damage should have the lowest floor elevated above the 100-year flood elevation.
+Unless a higher elevation is required by applicable building code requirements, non-residential structures alternatively may be designed and constructed so that below the 100-year flood elevation the structure and attendant utility facilities are watertight and capable of resisting the effects of the regulatory flood.
 The design should take into account flood velocities, duration, rate of rise, hydrostatic and hydrodynamic forces, the effect of buoyancy and impacts from debris.
-Flood proofing measures should be operable without human intervention and without an outside source of electricity.